Trepaneringsritualen: Style and themes

 The name Trepaneringsritualen is a reference to the surgical intervention in which a hole is drilled or scraped into the human skull known as trepanning.

-Ekelund has referred to english punk rock band Crass as his most important influence for taught him "the importance of irreverence of form, and that music isn’t confined to the guitar-bass-drums paradigm".
+Ekelund has referred to english punk rock band Crass as his most important influence for teaching him "the importance of irreverence of form, and that music isn’t confined to the guitar-bass-drums paradigm".